Slick, sexy, and stamina building: DanceSport is the official title of International Ballroom and Latin American dancing.

 CDC runs beginners dancesport classes (both normal and fast-track) where you can learn suitable routines.
 Beginners are encouraged to go to the relevant classes and team practices.

 The CUDT Squad is for dancers who do not qualify as beginners and who do not make the Blues team, but who wish to continue competing at student competitions.
-The Squad practices on Wednesdays 8.30-10.00pm at Chesterton Gym and have the same classes and private lessons as the Blues Team.
+The Squad has its own practice session on Sundays but also has the same classes, private lessons and open practices as the other teams.

 CUDT Blues Team

 The CUDT Blues Team consists of 32 dancers who represent Cambridge in the Team Match at University competitions.
-The Blues team practices at the following times:
+The Blues team has its own practice session on Sundays but also has the same private lessons and open practices as the other teams.

-Sunday Blues team practices are compulsory, while dancers choose one of the two Tuesday practices.
+Sunday Blues team practices are compulsory, while dancers choose which of the weekday practices to attend.
 Team members often practice more than twice a week by booking college venues independently - indeed, the more you practice, the better chance you will have of winning!

 Classes and Private Lessons